 - Medical records directly related to the injuries from the accident

-- Documents, such as X-rays, that show the injuries (if available)
+- Documents, such as X-rays that show the injuries (if available)

 - Proof of the kind of treatment you have received or have been recommended to receive

-Under no circumstances do they need documentation of any pre-existing conditions, and you should never turn over this documentation to them (or even discuss such conditions with them).
+Under no circumstances do they need documentation of your pre-existing conditions, and you should never turn over this documentation to them (or even discuss such conditions with them).
 Likewise, you should never sign a general consent form for them to access your medical records.

-Don’t Aid the Insurance Company
+Don’t Aid an Insurance Company

-You need to understand that insurance companies aren’t there for your benefit.
+You need to understand that insurance companies aren’t working with you for your benefit.
 What they want to do is get you to settle for the lowest amount of compensation possible.
 This way, they can protect their bottom line and save money.
-Never accept the initial settlement they try to offer you and don’t give them anything that they can use against you.
-Even simple information can get used against you and significantly weaken your chances at getting fairly compensated for your damages.

 How a Lawyer Protects You from the Insurer